-However important the pre-Columbian texts to Montellano, it seems like the Mexican writer that affected the most his dream perception was Sor Juana de la Cruz.
-Sor Juana is obviously not an indigenous writer par-excellence, she was born to Spanish family in Mexico and was educated in European schools.
-But among her sonnets and baroque poems there are popular songs that she wrote, using indigenous folkloric rhythms.
-The Tico-tin, for instance, which is very common in the Cantares Mexicanos, is being used in some of them.
-Montellano’s Primero Sueño obviously echoes Sor Juana’s celebrated poem by the same name.
+However important the pre-Columbian texts were to Montellano, the Mexican writer that affected his dream perception the most was clearly Sor Juana de la Cruz.
+Sor Juana is not an indigenous writer par-excellence: she was born to a Spanish family in Mexico and was educated in Europe.
+But among her sonnets and baroque poems, there are popular songs that she wrote using indigenous folkloric rhythms.
+The Tico-tin, for instance, which is very common in the Cantares Mexicanos, is used in some of them.
+Montellano’s Primero Sueño echoes Sor Juana’s celebrated poem by the same name.
 But we should notice how he addresses her to his readers.
-He opens his poem with a quote from Sor Juana’s poem “Que mágicas infusiones \ De de los indios herbolarios \ de mi Patria, entre mis letras”.
-In these lines, Sor Juana confesses that her poetry as much as it is a product of the Spanish education is affected by the local traditions.
-By quoting this lines Montellano legitimizing Sor Juana, he turns her into an indigenous writer and her dreams to one more component of the Mexican obsession with dreams.
-We should also bear in mind that, unlike Cuesta, Montellano does not see in any of the colonial Mexican writers a mare imitator of the Spanish genres.
-He claims that they are deeply influenced by the local culture and even their Spanish is different than their colleagues in the Iberian Peninsula (Montellano 1935: 26).
+He opens his poem with a quote from Sor Juana’s poem: “Que mágicas infusiones \ De de los indios herbolarios \ de mi Patria, entre mis letras”.
+In these lines, Sor Juana confesses that her poetry, as much as it is a product of Spanish education, is affected by local traditions.
+In quoting these lines, Montellano legitimizes Sor Juana.
+He turns her into an indigenous writer and her dreams into one more component of the Mexican obsession with dreams.
+We should also bear in mind that, unlike Cuesta, Montellano does not see in any of the colonial Mexican writers a mere imitator of Spanish genres.
+He claims that they are deeply influenced by the local culture, and even their Spanish is different to their colleagues’ in the Iberian Peninsula (Montellano 1935: 26).

-Since Sor Juana had a fully developed dream theory Montellano could easily enriched his knowledge threw close reading of her poem and borrowing various elements to his own poem.
-He already tried that few years before in writing Romance de Amor Fugaz (Montellano 2005 [1925]: 122).
-Sor Juana’s night is characterized not only by sleeping of the human being but of nature too.
+Since Sor Juana had a fully developed dream theory, Montellano could easily have enriched his knowledge through a close reading of her poem and through borrowing various elements for his own.
+He had already tried this a few years before in writing Romance de Amor Fugaz (Montellano 2005 [1925]: 122).
+Sor Juana’s night is characterized, not only by the sleeping of the human being, but of nature too.
 Fish, lions, trees, all fall a sleep at night.
-In his Romance Montellano portraits similar picture as he describes the sleeping of the fish, the owl and the moon.
-It should be noticed that Montellano, at that moment, tries to make Sor Juan´s poem more Mexican.
-He replaces the figures from the Greek mythology, such as Actaeon, by figures from the Mexican folklore, such as the Sombrerón.
+In his Romance Montellano paints a similar picture, as he describes the sleeping of the fish, the owl, and the moon.
+It should be noted that Montellano, at that moment, was trying to make Sor Juan´s poem more Mexican.
+He replaced the figures from Greek mythology, such as Actaeon, with figures from Mexican folklore, such as the Sombrerón.

-But in writing Primero Sueño Montellano is no longer interested in folklore, he tries to penetrate to the depth of the Mexican consciousness by learning the full significance of the dream in the Mexican literature.
-First, he borrows Sor Juana´s frame.
-Sor Juana opens with pyramids, “Piramidal, funesta de la tierra” (2015: 285) and closes with enlightening, “el mundo iluminado, y yo despierta” (Ibid: 303).
-Similarly, Montellano poses the pyramids in the beginning of his poem, “por escalar pirámides” and finishes with light and waking up “¡Fuego! ¡Fuego! \ Y despierto”.
+But in writing Primero Sueño, Montellano is no longer interested in folklore; instead he attempts to penetrate the depth of Mexican consciousness by learning the full significance of the dream in Mexican literature.
+He starts by borrowing Sor Juana´s frame.
+Sor Juana opens with pyramids, “Piramidal, funesta de la tierra” (2015: 285), and closes with enlightening, “el mundo iluminado, y yo despierta” (Ibid: 303).
+Similarly, Montellano places pyramids at the beginning of his poem, “por escalar pirámides” and finishes with light and awakening, “¡Fuego! ¡Fuego! \ Y despierto”.
 For Sor Juana, dreaming is the moment when the spirit leaves the body, it is the closest situation to death: “Un cadáver con alma, \ muerto a la vida y a la muerte vivo” (Sor Juana 2015: 303).
-Monteallano obviously noticed the great similarity to the indigenous conception of dream.
-A fan of oxymorons, he was fascinated by the oxymoron of living dead and turns it into a central theme in his poem.
+Montellano obviously noticed the great similarity to the indigenous conception of dream.
+A fan of oxymorons, he was fascinated by the oxymoron of being both alive and dead, and he turns it into a central theme in his poem.